 Note that the current FOA will not allow foreign clinical trial sites.
 However, foreign components that will be allowed include mechanistic projects, observational studies, specialized assay, etc.

-Application budgets are limited to $900,000 in direct costs per year, excluding the IOF budget, and need to reflect the actual needs of the proposed project.
+Application budgets are limited to $900,000 in direct costs per year and need to reflect the actual needs of the proposed project.

 The scope of the proposed project should determine the project period.
 The maximum project period is 5 years.